 The CGU transcript is an official record of an individual's enrollment at the University.
 When an alumnus is enrolled for courses in a new term, the term is created on the student's transcript and the course or courses recorded, similar to other CGU courses taken by the student.
 All grades received are factored into the student's GPA.

-If the alumnus is subsequently admitted as a student, courses taken as an alumnus may be counted toward the student's degree program if applicable to the discipline or field of the degree.
+If the alumnus is subsequently admitted as a student, courses taken as an alumnus at the discounted rate may not be counted toward the student's degree program.